JacobLindey/JacobLindey.github.io/index.md

 ## My Projects

 I host a number of my past and current project on GitHub.
 Feel free to browse them [here](/projects/).

----

-## Some Nerdy Things

-I also use this space to host some materials for other nerdy things outside of the programming world.
-This includes tabletop and video game reviews, commentary, and design posts on my personal blog which you can find [here](#)